Grand Duchy of Hesse: Physical geography and population

-Starkenburg and Rhine-Hesse were totally different.
+Starkenburg and Rhenish Hesse were totally different.
 They lay almost entirely on the banks of the Rhine (except for the Odenwald, which faced similar structural problems to the Vogelsberg).
 Intensive agriculture was possible and profitable in many areas of these plains, such as fruit growing on the Bergstraße and viticulture in Rhine-Hesse.
 There were two large navigable rivers, the Rhine and the Main, which were the most important transportation routes until the development of the railway.
 Burgeoning industry developed in this region.
-The three major centres of the Grand Duchy were located here: the capital at Darmstadt, the largest industrial centre at Offenbach am Main, and Mainz which was the largest city and the most significant centre for trade.
+The three major centres of the grand duchy were located here: the capital at Darmstadt, the largest industrial centre at Offenbach am Main, and Mainz which was the largest city and the most significant centre for trade.

 Political geography

-The Grand Duchy was divided into three provinces:
+The grand duchy was divided into three provinces: